You You We, Go Go Go!

 Treated areas:Alveolar Ridge, Lips, Nasal Base, Palate

-Cleft lip and cleft palate are openings or gaps in the upper lip or roof of the mouth, present from birth.
-These conditions can affect feeding, speech, hearing, and facial growth.
-Surgery repairs these gaps, restores normal function, and improves appearance, helping your child eat, speak, and grow healthily.
+Cleft lip and cleft palate are gaps in the upper lip or the roof of the mouth present from birth.
+These conditions are more than aesthetic; they can significantly impact a child’s ability to feed, hear, and develop clear speech.
+Our specialized surgery closes these gaps, reconstructs the underlying muscles, and restores the natural anatomy, ensuring your child can grow, eat, and speak with confidence and health.

 Ideal Candidate